- Statement of Transactions

 Significant entities must:

 Submit a GTAS ATB.
-GTAS will crosswalk the ATB data to populate a Balance Sheet, Reclassified SNC, and Reclassified SCNP by reporting entity using the USSGL Reclassified Crosswalk.
-These reclassified financial statements need to be verified by federal entities in GTAS and used in Note 45: Reclassification of Financial Statement Line Items in OMB Circular No. A-136.
+GTAS will crosswalk the ATB data to populate a Reclassified Balance Sheet, Reclassified SNC, and Reclassified SCNP by reporting entity using the USSGL Reclassified Crosswalk.
+These reclassified financial statements need to be federal entities audited financial statements and any differences disclosed in Note 38: Reclassification of Financial Statement Line Items in OMB Circular No. A-136.
 Reference the Reclassified Crosswalks on the USSGL website for additional guidance.

 Submit an interim and year-end variance analysis in MAX.gov as required in OMB Circular No. A-136 Section III.2.

-Submit the interim unaudited financial statements (the third-quarter financial statements), notes, Required Supplementary Information (RSI) Other Information (OI), Budget Deficit template, and the Restatement, Adjustment and Reclassification Survey in MAX.gov (see subsection 4730.10).
+Submit the interim unaudited financial statements (the third-quarter financial statements), notes, Required Supplementary Information (RSI) Other Information (OI), Budget Deficit template, and the Restatement, Adjustment and Reclassification Survey in MAX.gov (see Volume I, Part 2, Chapter 4700, subsection 4730.10).

-Comply with the intra-governmental requirements that can be found in Section 4750.
+Comply with the intra-governmental requirements that can be found in Volume I, Part 2, Chapter 4700, Section 4750.

 Review (with their auditors) the year-end Financial Report (FR) and Intra-governmental Transactions (IGT) Scorecards to determine if a prior-year journal voucher was processed.
 If so, then the significant entity should identify the reason for the journal voucher as well as how to prevent the adjustment in the current year.